Kütahya: Traditional ceramics

 A small ewer, now in the British Museum, gave its name to a category of similar blue and white fritware pottery known as 'Abraham of Kütahya ware'.
 It has an inscription in Armenian script under the glaze on its base stating that it commemorated Abraham of Kütahya with a date of 1510.
 In 1957 Arthur Lane published an influential article in which he reviewed the history of pottery production in the region and proposed that 'Abraham of Kütahya' ware was produced from 1490 until around 1525, 'Damascus' and 'Golden Horn' ware were produced from 1525 until 1555 and 'Rhodian' ware from around 1555 until the demise of the İznik pottery industry at the beginning of the 18th century.
 This chronology has been generally accepted.

 Climate

-Kütahya has a warm-summer Mediterranean climate (Köppen climate classification: Csb), or a warm-summer humid continental climate (Dsb), with chilly, wet, often snowy winters and warm, dry summers.
+Kütahya has a warm-summer Mediterranean climate (Köppen climate classification: Csb), or a temperate continental climate (Trewartha climate classification: Dc), with chilly, wet, often snowy winters and warm, dry summers.
 Precipitation occurs mostly during the winter and spring, but can be observed throughout the year.

-Kütahya is forecast to be the city most affected by global warming in Turkey.
+The highest recorded temperature was 41.4 C on 15 August 2023, while the lowest recorded temperature was -28.1 C on 29 December 1948.